Andrea Tosato - Private Law and Commercial Law Scholar

 Research Expertise

-• Private Law, Commercial Law and Bankruptcy
+• Private Law, Commercial Law, and Bankruptcy

-• Carbon Markets and Verified Carbon Credits
+• Verified Carbon Credits and Carbon Markets

-Research Interests
+Research

+As a key contributor to the drafting of UCC Article 12, he helped articulate the legal framework which provides clear rules for transferring and securing interests in cryptocurrencies, NFTs, and other digital assets across the United States of America.
 Beyond his work on UCC Article 12, Professor Tosato has made significant contributions to international law reform.
 He was a member of the Drafting Committee for the UNIDROIT Principles on Digital Assets and Private Law in 2023.
 More recently, he was appointed as a member of the drafting committee for the UNIDROIT Working Group on the Legal Nature of Verified Carbon Credits and serves as co-reporter for the Uniform Law Commission Commercial Law Framework for Voluntary Carbon Credits Committee.

-Professor Tosato's scholarship has been published in leading law journals, including the University of Pennsylvania Law Review, North Carolina Law Review, Alabama Law Review, Arizona State Law Journal, Florida Law Review, Fordham Law Review, Hastings Law Journal, Oxford Journal of Legal Studies, European Law Journal, Lloyd's Maritime and Commercial Law Quarterly, and Law & Contemporary Problems.
+Professor Tosato's scholarship has been published in leading law journals, including the Yale Law Journal, University of Pennsylvania Law Review, North Carolina Law Review, Alabama Law Review, Arizona State Law Journal, Florida Law Review, Fordham Law Review, Hastings Law Journal, Oxford Journal of Legal Studies, European Law Journal, Lloyd's Maritime and Commercial Law Quarterly, and Law & Contemporary Problems.
 His work has been cited by international bodies including the World Bank and the Advocate General of the European Court of Justice, demonstrating the impact of his scholarship on legal systems worldwide.

 Recent Articles